matthiaskoenig/sbmlsim/docs/notebooks/simjson.rst

 Multiple ``Timecourse`` objects can be combined to one large timecourse.
 The results of the individual ``Timecourse`` are thereby concatenated.
 The ``changes`` are always applied at the beginning of the individual ``Timecourse`` simulations.

 The model state is persistent in the multiple timecourses, i.e. the end state of the state variables of one Timecourse are the starting values of the next Timecourse (with exception of state variables affected by changes).

-An example will demonstrate this.
-Here the complete timecourse simulation consists of 3 ``Timecourse`` objects.
-We start the first Timecourse with an initial amount of ``X=20`` and simulate for 120
+An example will demonstrate what is meant by this.
+The complete timecourse simulation consists of 3 ``Timecourse`` parts:

+-  start the first Timecourse with an initial amount of ``X=20`` and simulate for 120 time steps
+-  set ``n=20`` in the model (while keeping the current state of all state variables) and continue simulating for 240 steps
+-  set ``n=2`` (this is the initial value of n) and continue simulating for another 240 steps

+The result is a single timecourse simulation consisting of 3 timecourse parts.

 .. code:: ipython3